HoGentTIN/infra-labs/assignment/1-containers.md

 docker run -d -p 8080:80 --name nginx local:static-site
 ```

 Now check if the website is available.
 Inside the VM, you should be able to fetch the index page with `curl http://localhost:8080/`.
-On your physical system, open a webbrowser and point it to `http://192.168.56.20:8080/` and verify that the web page is visible.
+On your physical system, open a web browser and point it to `http://192.168.56.20:8080/` and verify that the web page is visible.
 It should contain a simple message ("Hello world/It works!").

 ### Discussion